demisto/content-docs/content-repo/extra-docs/articles/troubleshooting.md

 ##### Error from the API related to malformed params

-Sometimes an error can come up from the API informing us that there was an issue with the params passed as part of the request, this eror usually occurs in integrations where there’s a free-text filter param that might be malformed, double check all params are correct and ensure the error message doesn’t point to such issue.
+Sometimes an error can come up from the API informing us that there was an issue with the params passed as part of the request, this error usually occurs in integrations where there’s a free-text filter param that might be malformed, double check all params are correct and ensure the error message doesn’t point to such issue.

+##### getting 429 (rate limit) error

+Some APIs have a rate limiter in their system configured to a certain value that might be reached. when getting 429 try to increase the fetch interval as it will result less calls in a certain amount of time, and raise the limit as it usually affect the number of calls due to the data being fetched in less time.

 ### Debugging Fetch incidents